geekammo/learn-website-source/_posts/2014-05-04-getting-started.md

 #STEP 2 - Prepare MicroView for Programming

-Once you have finished the FTDI Drivers installation, you will need to prepare the MicroView to be inserted into the computer's USB port.
+Once you have finished the FTDI Drivers installation, you will need to prepare your MicroView to be inserted into the computer's USB port.

 If you have purchased the [factory USB Programmer]( https://www.sparkfun.com/products/12924), just insert the MicroView into the USB Programmer following the photo below.
 Please take note that at the back of MicroView, there is a round dot marking showing the Pin 1 of the MicroView where you need to match the Pin 1 of the USB Programmer.